YufenLin/tanzania_water_predictor/README.md

     - date_recorded - The date the row was entered
 4. Set ‘NaN’ to ‘others’
 5. Adjust unreasonable values: gps_height, construction_year
 6. Consider performance and avoid overfitting.
-If the unique value of single feature is more than 50 and the number of one unique value is less than 500(< 1% records), we set the value as 'others'
+Only use top 50 values in each features, we set others as 'others'
 7. Parses categorical variables by one-hot encoding